openENTRANCE/openentrance/definitions/region/README.md

 > Norway>Germany

+To represent data that refers to a flow or cost contribution of a region to a connection between two regions, the third contributing region name can be combined with the bi-directional data using a `:` character before the bi-directional data (without spaces before/after that character).

+The third contributing region can be of **a different level of spatial detail** from the bi-directional data.

+Example:

+> Germany:France>Spain

 ## Parallel connections of directional data

 When timeseries data represents flows or capacity on one of several parallel